-Decoding Early Founding Teams
+Decoding Early Founding Teams with Shruti Kapoor

 1. Finding the right co-founder:

 Increase the number of people you meet!
 You can meet new people through personal networks, events, founder communities, and forums.
 Always broaden the funnel at the top and then be selective; instead of making a selection from the few choices you have explored.